 Have you ever bought perfume, only to find people around you don’t really notice it?
-It might be that you also don’t really smell it too well after a while, in which case you should read “Why can’t I smell my own perfume anymore?”
-Or conversely you might feel all smug, yet notice people wrinkling their noses as you pass by.
+It might be, too, that you also don’t smell it after a while, in which case you should read more about how to make your perfume last.
+Conversely, you might feel smug, yet notice people wrinkling their noses as you pass by.
 That’s because perfume has “sillage.”
 But what does this term mean?

 Mind you, magic happens when the ratio of trail to "volume" is tuned just right.
 You don’t want to gas the room.
-People will remember you, for sure, but in horror!
+People will remember you, for sure, but likely in horror.

 What you can do to smell enticing, not repulsive